DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/cohorts/2022/03-classification/homework.md

 * `'median_house_value'`
 * `'ocean_proximity'`,

+### Data preparation

-* Select only them and fill in the missing values with 0.
+* Select only the features from above and fill in the missing values with 0.
 * Create a new column `rooms_per_household` by dividing the column `total_rooms` by the column `households` from dataframe.
 * Create a new column `bedrooms_per_room` by dividing the column `total_bedrooms` by the column `total_rooms` from dataframe.
 * Create a new column `population_per_household` by dividing the column `population` by the column `households` from dataframe.